Mircea-MMXXI/azapyGUI/docs/Quick_Start.md

 to rebalance an exiting portfolio.

-Let's imagine that we are after today closing and tomorrow we would like to initiate a position in `Port-1`.
+Let's imagine that we are after today closing and tomorrow we would like to initiate a position in `Port-MAD`.
 We will need to compute the weights and the number of shares that we need to buy.
 To initiate this computations, let's go back to the main panel, right click the mouse on the portfolio name, and select `Rebalance` item.
 The `Rebalance` window will popup.